databricks/sjsonnet/readme.md

 - `sjsonnet.Val`: essentially the JSON structure (objects, arrays, primitives) but with two modifications.
 The first is that functions like `function(a){...}` can still be present in the structure: in Jsonnet you can pass around functions as values and call then later on.
-The second is that and object values & array entries are *lazy*: e.g. `[error 123, 456][1]` does not raise an error because the first (erroneous) entry of the array is un-used and thus not evaluated.
+The second is that object values & array entries are *lazy*: e.g. `[error 123, 456][1]` does not raise an error because the first (erroneous) entry of the array is un-used and thus not evaluated.

+- Classes representing literals extend `sjsonnet.Val.Literal` which in turn extends *both*, `Expr` and `Val`.
+This allows the evaluator to skip over them instead of having to convert them from one representation to the other.

 ## Performance